papito/siftlog-py/README.md

 In this fashion, you can direct the JSON logs to [any logging handler](https://docs.python.org/2/library/logging.handlers.html).

 #### Color
-For enhanced flamboyancy, attach the `ColorJsonStreamHandler` to your logger.
+For enhanced flamboyancy, attach the `ColorStreamHandler` to your logger.
 The output will not have color if the logs are being output to a file, or on systems that are not POSIX (will not work on Windows for now).

 ```python